almostengr/almostengrwebsite/web/docs/lightshow/index.md

 * Friday and Saturday, 5:00 PM (17:00) until 10:30 PM (22:30)

 Heavy rains and severe weather may cancel the show.
 See [Rain Delay](#rain-delay) for more information.

+### Rain Delay

+During times of heavy rain or severe weather the light show may be stopped to reduce the chance of electrical shorts occurring and for safety of individuals watching.
+If the show is cancelled, it will be posted on the
+<a href="https://twitter.com/hplightshow" target="_blank">show Twitter page</a> and
+it is asked that you revisit another evening after the weather has cleared.

 ## Listen From Your Car